cimug-org/cim-modeling-guide/docs/section5-cim-uml-modeling-rules-and-recommendations.md

 The merging process can inadvertently change dependent models so care must be taken to not make changes that invalidate dependent models.
 For example if WG13 were to delete a class from which WG14 generalizes, that generalization owned by WG14 would be lost in any merge where the class was deleted.
 This is why it is important to track the dependencies and make or break such dependencies only when agreed on both sides.

 It is vital when using Enterprise Architect tool to start with an empty model and import packages in dependency order as defined in the PackageDependendencies diagram shown in Figure 4.
 This assembly process will ensure that combined models are created properly.
-For example import the IEC61970 package before IEC61968, and import PackageDependencies package last.
+For example import the Grid (formerly IEC61970) package before Enerprise (formerly IEC61968), and import PackageDependencies package last.
 At any point when assembling packages, the model will be complete in regards to anything owned by the imported packages according to the definition of ownership in clause 2.2.4.

 UML element Identity in Enterprise Architect UML is by internally generated GUID’s.
 Thus it is not equivalent to delete something and then enter the same data again.
 Such an operation will break linkages in the model, though the source model appears identical from the user interface.
 In Enterprise Architect you can change the names without breaking linkages.
 Some tools rely upon the name of the class or attribute not the Enterprise Architect GUID values for reference matching and will break linkages if names are changed.
 Modelling actions should be aware of both implications.